Hey Guys and welcome to the Coursera Review.

 As of January 2020, the total number of partners is over 200 in 30 countries throughout the world.

-Currently with around 50 million users, from all walks of life and covering many countries and languages.
+Currently with over 50 million users, from all walks of life and covering many countries and languages.

 Who is Coursera for?